If you are older than 50 you may already have felt the pain, anger, and disappointment of being discriminated against because of your age.

 The European Union has for 20 years a directive banning discrimination on the basis of age in employment and occupation.
 Discrimination on the basis of age is also prohibited under the European Convention on Human Rights (ECHR) which bounds all member states of the Council of Europe.

-At national level in EU, protection from age discrimination varies from one European country to another.
+At a national level in the EU, protection from age discrimination varies from one European country to another.
 Overall, despite the general intention to protect against age discrimination, in most countries, protection remains uneven and incomplete.

-8 tips to avoid shooting yourself in the foot
+Video: 8 tips to avoid shooting yourself in the foot

 Watch this short video and hear Tom Sorensen explain how you can be smarter than other 50+ old candidates.
 Click here or the video radio button on the left.